doanvanthanhfpt/Project3-DWH_AWS/README.md

     SELECT COUNT(*) FROM songplay
     WHERE songplay_id = NULL;

+- Query to test for duplicate users.

+    SELECT user_id, COUNT(*) as count FROM users GROUP BY user_id ORDER BY count DESC;

 ## Delete Redshift cluster to aviod unexpectation fee
 Run ***aws_redshift-IaC.ipynb*** Jupyter notebook from **### Step 5: Clean up resource** to the end of IaC.